 Guests may enter Disney California Adventure starting at 3pm.
 There are separate entrances for regular guests and party guests, so look for the signage which will direct you on where to go.
 (Hint – if you see people in full costumes waiting in line, it’s safe to say that’s the line you want.)

 Once inside, a row of Cast Members will be waiting to give you a wristband.
-You will then be directed to your right hand side, where you’ll be given an event map and a bag for candy.
+You will then be directed to a station where you’ll be given an event map and a bag for candy.

 Tip: The bags they hand out are comically tiny.
 Bring your own tote bag.